All things GDPR: 5 Things You Can Still Do For Your GDPR Compliance

 - your core activities consist of large-scale processing of special categories of data or data relating to criminal convictions and offenses.”

-Once you’ve established that you do need to appoint a DPO, you’re tasked with finding a highly skilled individual with expert level knowledge in this new and emerging regulation; it may or may not be difficult.
+Once you’ve established that you do need to appoint a DPO, you’re tasked with finding a highly skilled individual with expert level knowledge in this new and emerging regulation.
 And of course, the requirements for this position are vague.
 Perfect.

 “Importantly, the DPO:

 - Must be appointed on the basis of professional qualities and, in particular, expert knowledge on data protection law and practices

 - May be a staff member or an external service provider

 - Contact details must be provided to the relevant DPA

 - Must be provided with appropriate resources to carry out their tasks and maintain their expert knowledge

 - Must report directly to the highest level of management